TarasBoy/JavaRush/README.md

 # JavaRush
-#Here will be all my tusks for JavaRush
+#Here will be all my tasks for JavaRush